Bping v1.2 (March 7, 2008)

 bping 192.168.1.1 -r

-Pings 192.168.1.1 and tries to resolve the IP address to a hostname, and beeps whenever it gets a reply.
+Pings 192.168.1.1 and tries to resolve its hostname, and beeps whenever it gets a reply.

 bping 192.168.1.1 -s